opsxcq/blog/content/post/linear-programming.md

 #### Demand for beans

-THe market demand for beans was met, it means that even if more beans were produced, they won't be sold and won't generate any profit.
+The market demand for beans was met, it means that even if more beans were produced, they won't be sold and won't generate any profit.

 $$10 \times 80 = 800$$